windstef/udemy-python-app7-weather-forecast-dashboard/README.md

 'images/cloud.png', 'images/cloud.png', 'images/clear.png', 'images/clear.png']
 6. To translate the sky conditions into images paths use list comprehension e.g. [images[condition] for condition in strings]

+## 290. Student Project: Fix the Weather Forecast App

+### Keynotes

+1. This exercise consists of fixing two issues with the Weather Forecast app.

+2. The first issue is that when the user enters a place, the graph shows the temperatures in degree Celsius, but multiplied by 10.

+3. The second issue is that if the user enters a place name which does not exist, for example, this name, Tiranax, and they press enter, the user will see this error.
+You shouldn't show errors, code errors to the users.
+You should display them messages to explain them in simple words, what the problem is with the app.

+4. The task is to display here a message which says, "Oh you entered a non-existing place."